 for future use.

 - Keep in with German through online learning.

-The Language Institute TREFFPUNKT offers all learners the opportunity to continue learning after the language course at school in Bamberg with a private teacher by an e-learning course as a German course via Skype or an English course via Skype.
+The Sprachinstitut TREFFPUNKT offers all learners the opportunity to continue learning after the language course at school in Bamberg with a private teacher by an e-learning course as a German course via Skype or an English course via Skype.

 - Keep writing to your friends

 from your class in the foreign language.
 If you joined a German course, write letters and e-mails in German.
 Write about your experiences, e.g. on the TREFF PUNKT school page in Facebook, and comment on photos and reports.

 to remain in close contact with the foreign language.
 For low language levels illustrated children's books, written in a simpler language, are also recommendable.